nuhgid/essential-claude-skills/README.md

 # Essential Claude Skills

-A beginner-friendly collection of Claude Skills for non-coders learning to build custom AI workflows.
+A beginner-friendly collection of Claude Skills for non-coders learning to build custom AI workflows that work for their specific context.

 ---